Get Matched With Colleges

 might_you_work_actor_actress

 According to the BLS, 26% of actors are self-employed and 13% work for a theater company.
 In most cases, you’ll work on projects of varying lengths in a range of environments.
 Work assignments are typically pretty short, and actors must continuously be looking for their next job.
 One assignment could last for a day, while the next might last a few months.
-Consistent gigs might take the form of a long-term contract with a touring company or a starring role in a television series.
+Consistent gigs might take the form of a long-term contract with a touring company, a starring role in a television series, or moving to a tourist town that always has shows going.

 As you might imagine, work hours are irregular.
 Few actors work full-time, year-round, but when they do book work, they often work 12 or more hours at a time, on weekends, holidays, early mornings, or late at night.
-Film and television actors may be required to travel to work on location and often travel with a tour.
+Film and television actors may be required to travel to work on location, and may spend months on location, away from family and friends.

 Occupation Entry-Level Mid-Career Late-Career